Reliable Cellular Automata with Self-Organization

-Lemma ~\ref{l.lasting-control} implies that this point is controlled; what remains to show is that the controlling cell in $\Gg(x_{0},B)\times[t_{2}-6\Tu,t_{2}]$ is blue.
-Due to part ~\ref{lasting-control.control} above, in the area considered, there is always some cell within distance $3B$ left or right of any site, and this prevents any germ cell from being born.
-If therefore the controlling cell would be non-blue then one could construct from it a path of non-blue cells backwards.
-This path cannot reach outside $I$ during $[t_{1},t_{2}]$ since it needs at least $\Tl$ time units to move one cell width away from $x_{0}$. \end{proof}
+is color-controlled at time \( t_{1} \) and $I\times \rint{t_{1}-2\Tu}{t_{2}}$ is damage-free.
+Then \( E \) is color-controlled at time \( t_{2} \). \end{lemma} \begin{proof} We have to prove that \( E \) is color-controlled at time \( t_{2} \).
+Lemma~\ref{lem:lasting-control} implies that \( E \) is controlled at time \( t_{2} \); what remains to show is that the rectangle $\Gamma(E,\B)\times\rint{t_{2}-3\Tu}{t}$ is color-fitted.
+By the definition of control, in the space-time area considered, every interval of size \( \B \) is within less than \( 2\B \) distance from some cell body, and this prevents any germ cell from being born, due to Condition~\ref{cond:comput}\ref{i:comput.legal-birth}.
+Suppose that two non-fitting controlling cells was created: say, a cell with color 1 on the left of a cell with color 0.
+Then one could construct a path from both of these backwards, one with color 1 and one with color 0.
+These paths cannot cross, being of different color, nor can reach outside \( E' \) during \( \rint{t_{1}}{t_{2}} \) since it needs at least \( \Tl \) time units to move one cell width away from \( E \).
+So we would find a cell with color \( 1 \) on the left of a cell with color 0 in \( E' \) at time \( t_{1} \), contradicting the assumption. \end{proof}

-Let us introduce an undirected graph $G(\eta)$\glo{g.cap@$G(\eta)$} on space-time points of a space-time configuration $\eta$ by defining below the following kinds of edge. \begin{djenum}